-The engine cannot be started until the automatic transmission gear selector is in 'N' or 'P'.
+The engine cannot be started until the automatic transmission gear selector is in ${f N}$ or ${f P}$.

-Insert the key into the ignition switch and turn clockwise to position 'II' to switch on the ignition.
+Insert the key into the ignition switch and turn clockwise to position I to switch on the ignition.

-When the key is turned to position 'III' the starter motor will turn the engine until:
+When the key is turned to position III the starter motor will turn the engine until:

-- The key is released and automatically returns to position 'II'. - The ignition switch is turned to '0' or 'l'
+- The key is released and automatically returns to position II. - The ignition switch is turned to 0 or I.

-- The gear selector is moved out of 'P' or 'N' (automatic transmission vehicles). - The engine starts.
+- The gear selector is moved out of P or N (automatic transmission vehicles). - The engine starts.